Enter your postcode to compare companies Compare international removal companies

 You may face problems if you attempt to take in plants/plant material, inflammable goods, firearms/ammunition, alcohol, tobacco, perishable and non-perishable food.

 Read up on New Zealand customs regulations if there is anything you remain unsure about.

-One way to avoid confusion and stress is to start packing at the top of your house and work your way down.
+One way to avoid confusion and stress is to start packing the rooms at the top of your house and work your way down.
 You should also start packing early as the process generally takes longer than is initially expected.

 Make sure all the boxes are labelled clearly with details about their contents and which room they will be taken into once the move is complete.
 If any boxes contain easily-breakable or particularly valuable items, write the word ‘fragile’ on them.
 Remember, your belongings might be in transit for weeks.